Significant Accounting Policies

 b) Revenue recognition:

-i.
-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.
+i) Revenue is recognised to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.

-ii.
-Revenue from maintenance contracts are recognized pro rata over the period of the contract as and when services are rendered.
+ii) Revenue from maintenance contracts are recognised pro rata over the period of the contract as and when services are rendered.

-iii.
-All other income and expenditure are recognized and accounted for on accrual basis.
+iii) All other income and expenditure are recognised and accounted for on accrual basis.

 c) Use of estimates:

-Cash and Cash comprises cash on hand and demand deposits with banks.
-Cash equivalents are short-term balances (with an original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to insignificant risk of changes in value.
+Cash comprises cash on hand and demand deposits with banks.
+Cash equivalents are short¬ term balances (with an original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to insignificant risk of changes in value.

 Cash flows are reported using the indirect method, whereby profit/loss before tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
 The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.